 Here is the story of one of the most prolific and controversial figures in the American Catholic Church--the priest, sociologist, and novelist Andrew M. Greeley.
 The book takes us through his first fifty years and his first sixty--sixty!--books, up to the point where his career as a writer of fiction is about to begin.
-It was my first attempt at portraying a life.

 "A first-rate biography of an embodied 'life of the spirit' in the contemporary world, which is also, by no means incidentally, a searching perspective on the present dilemmas of American Catholicism."

--- M. Brewster Smith, former president of the
+-- M. Brewster Smith, Former President,

 American Psychological Association